BUSY At Work Welcomes the Introduction of the Australian Apprenticeship Support Services

-In a joint release between Prime Minister Tony Abbott and the Minister of Industry Ian MacFarlane, plans for the Commonwealth Government to invest $200 million each year to establish a new Australian Apprenticeship Support Network were unveiled.
+In a joint release between Prime Minister Tony Abbott and the Minister of Industry Ian MacFarlane, plans for the Commonwealth Government to invest $200 million each year to establish a new Australian Apprenticeship Support Services were unveiled.

 Harrison Online Career Assessment Development Day – 5th November, 2014